coryshain/cdr/docs/source/config.rst

 DTSR Configuration File Reference
 =================================

-The DTSR utilities in this module read config files that following the INI standard.
+The DTSR utilities in this module read config files that follow the INI standard.
 Basic information about INI file syntax can be found e.g. `here <https://en.wikipedia.org/wiki/INI_file>`_.
 This reference assumes familiarity with the INI protocol.